everydayrain/imagined_realities/content/index.md

 <br>
 <br>

-{% buttonprimary  "Go to my posts", "/blog" %} &nbsp; or &nbsp; {% buttoncontrast  "Search", "/search" %}
+{% buttonprimary  "Have a look at my posts", "/blog" %} &nbsp; or &nbsp; {% buttoncontrast  "Search", "/search" %}